Contractor killed at construction site near Coaldale

 CTVNews.ca Top Stories

-DEVELOPING Live RNC updates: Donald Trump, Hulk Hogan set to speak on final day of convention

-The final day of the Republican National Convention is underway in Milwaukee where Donald Trump is set to speak along with his son, Eric, as well as famed wrestler Hulk Hogan.
+The final day of the Republican National Convention is underway in Milwaukee where Donald Trump is currently speaking.

+Trump describes assassination attempt in personal detail as he accepts Republican nomination

+Donald Trump, sombre and bandaged, accepted the GOP presidential nomination on Thursday at the Republican National Convention in a speech where he described how he felt during an assassination attempt that could have ended his life.

 Once defiant, Biden is now 'soul searching' about dropping out of race: Reuters source